MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variables-pane/variable-data-types/data-tables.md

 To retrieve a specific item of a data table, use the following notation: **%VariableName\[RowNumber\]\[ColumnNumber\]%**

-For example, to access the first row's second cell of a read Excel file, use the epxression of the image below.
+For example, to access the second cell in the first row of a read Excel file, use the expression of the image below.
 Keep in mind that the the **RowNumber** and the **ColumnNumber** should be 0 for the first item (row or column).

 ![An epxression to access the first row's second cell of a read Excel file.](../../media/data-tables/data-table-row-item.png)